jgilfelt/android-sqlite-asset-helper/README.markdown

 If there are no files to form an upgrade path from a previously installed version to the current one, the class will throw a `SQLiteAssetHelperException`.

 The [example-v2](https://github.com/jgilfelt/android-sqlite-asset-helper/tree/master/example-v2) project demonstrates a simple upgrade to the Northwind database which adds a FullName column to the Employee table.

+### Generating upgrade scripts

+You can use a number of tools to automatically generate the SQL required to modify a database from one schema version to another.
+One such tool is [SQLite Compare Utility](http://www.codeproject.com/KB/database/SQLiteCompareUtility.aspx) for Windows.

+### Forcing upgrades

+You can force users onto the latest version of the SQLite database by calling the `setForcedUpgradeVersion(int version)` method in your constructor.
+The argument passed is the the version number below which the upgrade will be forced.
+Note that this will forcably overwriting any existing local database and all data within it.

 Credits
 -------